sunwu555/FirstCppOpenCV/README.md

 12/09 Maked the user stories and picked out the important things.
 Determined the basic function for the first verion of app, which is to track a tennis ball in video.
 Assigned the work to each team members.

+13/09 Finished the demo program of a simple operate in using OpenCV.

 15/09 Finished the Track_V0.1 as the first demo of the track program and basic gui.

 16/09 Track_V0.1.1 Fixed some bugs detacted by test program.